Naajaman244/Pharmacy-sales-analysis/README.md

--Total Revenue of 11bn and Total Target of 8bn, this tells us that the company meeet up and exceed their target -With 52.9%, Pharmacy contributed to Revenue than Hospital -Analgesics is leading among the Products class, generated over $2.2M -Charlie Team Outperformed others contributed 37% to the Revenue
+-Total Revenue of 11bn and Total Target of 8bn, this tells us that the company meeet up and exceed their target -With 52.9%, Pharmacy contributed to Revenue than Hospital -Analgesics is leading among the Products class, generated over $2.2M -Charlie Team Outperformed others, contributed 37% to the Revenue